-There’s never a dull day in the hippie coastal village of Arambol in Goa, India.
-Here is my essential list of the most unique places to visit and the best things to do in Arambol beach, Goa.
+From workshops to beach parties, there’s never a dull day in the hippie beachside town of Arambol in Goa, India.
+Here is my essential list of all the places to visit in Arambol and the best things to do in Arambol beach, Goa.

 A popular hippie beach destination since the 1960s, Arambol is still a laid-back place to be and full of surprises.
 On a walk around the village, you will see flyers and posters for countless courses, workshops and festivals.
 Here, you’re not limited to lazing on the beach or hanging out in a bar.